YezhouWang/yezhouwang.github.io/content/authors/admin/_index.md

 ## About Me

-Hi, I'm Yezhou, a PhD in Computational Neuroscience applying AI and data analytics to deliver actionable insights.
-Experienced in building scalable AI systems, deploying large language models, and driving projects from concept to real-world impact.
-Skilled in cross-functional collaboration, communication, mentoring, and problem-solving.
+Hi, I’m Yezhou, a Data Scientist at Doric Lense with a PhD in Computational Neuroscience.
+I apply AI and data analytics to generate actionable insights and solve real world problems.
+I have experience building and deploying scalable machine learning systems, and delivering projects from concept to production through collaboration, communication, mentoring, and problem solving.